 The YJC Program provides an alternative to formal court proceedings when dealing with young people alleged to have committed certain offences.
-Youth Justice Committees involve trained community members who meet with persons harmed, accused young people and their parents/caregivers to negotiate an appropriate way for the young person to make amends for his or her actions.
+Youth Justice Committees involve trained community members who meet in-person and/or virtual with persons harmed, accused young people and their parents/caregivers to negotiate an appropriate way for the young person to make amends for their actions.

 Goals of the Program: